Sicilian wolf: Origin and extinction

 Wolf depicted on a golden ring from Syracuse, 800-700 B.C.

 The Sicilian wolf likely entered Sicily via a land bridge that formed 21,500-20,000 years ago.
-Its range encompassed all of Sicily, particularly Palermo, the woods surrounding Mount Etna, the Peloritani, the Nebrodi, the Madonie, the Monti Sicani and Ficuzza.
-It also occurred in the Erean and Hyblaean Mountains.
+An examination of skeletal remains from seven sites in northwestern Sicily dating back to the Pleistocene showed that ancient Sicilian wolves varied greatly in size and morphology by time and ecology.
+Specimens from the San Ciro Cave in Acquedolci were the largest, having been estimated to weigh 42 kg in life, while those in the Arena Cave assemblage in Baida near Palermo weighed 23 kg.
+The latter specimens were notable in having an unusual dentition indicative of a more durophagous diet or an early domestication event.

-The Sicilian wolf's decline likely began during the late Norman period, when its ungulate prey went extinct.
+Among large carnivorans that colonised Sicily during the Pleistocene, the Sicilian wolf was the only one to have survived to the Holocene.
+Its decline likely began during the late Norman period, when its ungulate prey went extinct.
 During the 19th century, wolves were hunted for bounties: under article 26 of the royal hunting regulations, male wolves were worth five ducats, females six and pups three.
 This was only suspended at the end of the century.
 Furthermore, Palumbo wrote of some specimens sporting whitish or almost black coats, with floppy ears, woolly fur and upturned tails, traits which he hypothesised were the result of wolf-dog hybridisation.
 Nevertheless, it was still considered "by no means rare" in Catania and "very common" in Messina and Syracuse during the late 1890s.

 The subspecies went extinct during the 20th century, but the exact date is unknown.
 It is generally thought that the last wolf was killed in 1924 near Bellolampo, though there are reports of further kills between 1935 and 1938, all in the vicinity of Palermo.
 Several sightings were also reported between 1960 and 1970.